kentbull/wallet/README.md

 - `uv run python <command/file>`

-### Running the wallet
+### Running Sparán

-You can run the wallet locally with the KERI demo witnesses and the [vLEI-server][VLEI_SERVER] credential schema caching server.
+You can run the app locally with the KERI demo witnesses and the [vLEI-server][VLEI_SERVER] credential schema caching server.
 See the [local services](#local-services) section for running the witnesses and `vLEI-server`.
 Start the local services prior to starting the wallet.

 So to run the wallet you would do